-The foundation has donated over £90,000 in support of young athletes and local sporting organisations.
+The foundation donated over £90,000 in support of young athletes and local sporting organisations between 2008 and 2023.
 Some of these athletes have gone on to compete at the Olympic and Paralympic Games, as well as various World and European Championships.
 One athlete won a gold medal at the Rio Olympics in 2016; one became Head Boy at the Royal Ballet School in London; another went on to break two world records in RaceRunning.

 Adam was born on the 14th March 1989 at Lincoln County Hospital.
 He was a very popular and respected young man, living all his life in Cherry Willingham.
 He spent many happy days at Reepham Primary School before leaving for Cherry Willingham Community School, where he was appointed as Head Boy in 2004.
 A modest young man, he didn’t originally want to be Head Boy.
 But with a little persuading, he decided to go for it – and he didn’t regret it one bit.

 During his short life, Adam belonged to the Cherry Willingham & Reepham Tennis Club and the Cherry Judo Club, as well as playing badminton at school.
 But Adam’s main passion was football – he spent many years with Cherry Colts in the MidLincs Youth League, before going on to play for Welton Football Club and Scampton Hawks for a year each.
 In 2005, he joined the Lincoln Sunday League with Moorlands Railway, enjoying two promotions before moving on to Plough Athletic at the end of 2007, where he played his final few football matches.